marcelogod/PombaConversor/README.md

 # PombaConversor
-conversor simples do plugin yEconomy para NextEconomy
+conversor simples do MYSQL do plugin yEconomy para NextEconomy